aiidateam/aiida-tutorials/docs/sections/managing_data/index.rst

 .. rst-class:: header-text

     In this section you can find modules that explain how to work with data in AiiDA.
-    This includes how to organise data, look for data and back up your data.
+    This includes how to organise your data and look for the results of interest in your database via queries.

 .. panels::
-    :header: header-text
+    :header: panel-header-text
     :body: bg-light
     :footer: bg-light border-0